-This is because the humidity and water from rain can rust metal, and eventually destroy the bike’s sensitive parts and other electrical components.
+This is because the humidity and water from rain can rust metal and eventually destroy the bike’s sensitive parts and other electrical components.

-In this article, we will discuss what could happen if you leave a motorcycle outside in the rain and what you can do to protect it.
+This article will discuss what could happen if you leave a motorcycle outside in the rain and what you can do to protect it.

 How will rain damage your bike or its components?

 Due to direct exposure, rubberized parts and plastic will wear out much faster than normal.
 The control switches are also susceptible to water damage, especially if there are cracks.
-If rainwater enters the fuel system and mixes with oil, it can cause major problems like seizing up the engine.
+If rainwater enters the fuel system and mixes with oil, it can cause significant problems like seizing up the engine.